Dehghanni/Teofl/writing.md

 It is axiomatic that …

 The more … the more ….
-Such a relationship can be discerned in a recent research that shows …
+Such a relationship can be discerned in a recent research that shows/indicates …

 To exemplify, …